Back to Course

 0% Complete

-2) Video Tripod with Fluid Head – It’s key that you have a fluid head so you can pan and tilt.
+2) Video Tripod with Fluid Head – It’s important that you have a fluid head so you can pan and tilt.
 Look at the tripod specs to see what kind of camera it is designed for.
 Search Amazon for “video tripod.”
 Look at the specs and read the reviews to see what’s best for you.
 Don’t spend too much – you’re just starting out.